mozilla/uniffi-rs/docs/manual/src/proc_macro/index.md

-# Experimental: Attributes and Derives
+# Procedural Macros: Attributes and Derives

-UniFFI is in the process of having its interface definition mechanism rewritten to avoid the duplication of function signatures and type definitions between Rust code and the UDL file (and the possibility for the two to go out of sync).
-The new interface definition mechanism is based on [Procedural Macros][] (proc-macros), specifically the attribute and derive macros.
+UniFFI allows you to define your function signatures and type definitions directly in your Rust code, avoiding the need to duplicate them in a UDL file and so avoiding the possibility for the two to get out of sync.
+This  mechanism is based on [Procedural Macros][] (proc-macros), specifically the attribute and derive macros.

-This rewrite is not yet complete, but can already have UniFFI extract some kinds of definitions out of your Rust code, in addition to what is declared in the UDL file.
+You can have this mechanism extract some kinds of definitions out of your Rust code, in addition to what is declared in the UDL file.
 However, you have to make sure that the UDL file is still valid on its own: All types referenced in fields, parameter and return types in UDL must also be declared in UDL.

+Further, using this capability probably means you still need to refer to the UDL documentation, because at this time, that documentation tends to conflate the UniFFI type model and the description of how foreign bindings use that type model.
+For example, the documentation for a UDL interface describes both how it is defined in UDL and how Swift and Kotlin might use that interface.
+The latter is relevent even if you define the interface using proc-macros instead of in UDL.

 [Procedural Macros]: https://doc.rust-lang.org/reference/procedural-macros.html

-**⚠ Warning ⚠** As the page title says, this is experimental.
-Bugs are expected and if you want to try it is recommended that you use `uniffi` as a git dependency so you don't run into issues that are already fixed.
+**⚠ Warning ⚠** This facility is relatively new, so things may change often.
+However, this remains true for all of UniFFI, so proceed with caution and the knowledge that things may break in the future.

 ## Build workflow